 To get access into the loading dock, you will need to be in contact with an onsite logistics company – this is usually one company which looks after everything that goes in and out of the loading dock and they will have a schedule for this.
 They also provide onsite forklift and storage services; your booth will mostly likely come on pallets, and you will need to book forklift services in so they can unload your truck and move your pallet to your booth space.

 If your booth requires water connection, then you’d need to get in touch with a plumber who specialises in exhibitions.
 They can supply you all your plumbing needs and even hire self-contained units for you to use (cost apply).
 To maintain a professional look to your stand you’d want to make sure you have raised flooring and a clearance of 40mm so you can hide all the pipes under the floor.
 Plumbing services are commonly used at large food exhibitions where exhibitors connect to their products for live demonstrations.

 Examples of Plumbing providers: F Wood & Son Plumbing

-Exhibitions require the management and collaboration of several companies to ensure everything falls into place.
-As an exhibitor, there are several pathways you could take – the most convenient (often most expensive) is to go through the head contractor for all your needs and they can arrange everything, another option to go through a design agency that can elevate your brand graphics and stand design or the most cost efficient is to go through the stand builder directly (often the most cost efficient) – it will all come down to what your core goals are.
+In conclusion, exhibitions require the management and collaboration of several companies to ensure everything falls into place.
+As an exhibitor, there are several pathways you could take which vary with the different exhibition company types – the most convenient (often most expensive) is to go through the head contractor for all your needs and they can arrange everything, another option to go through a design agency that can elevate your brand graphics and stand design or the most cost efficient is to go through the stand builder directly (often the most cost efficient) – it will all come down to what your core goals are.
 UCON Exhibitions is a hybrid company with an established supply network that can handle pretty much everything for you, from design to construction – why not reach out and have a chat?